chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/data-binding/index.md

 </StackPanel>
 ```

-# Data Sources for Binding
+# data sources for binding
 ElementName can be used as a data source for a data binding:
 ```xml
 <TextBlock Text="{Binding ElementName=…}"/>